Undocumented Student Information

 Type Amount Requirement

-New transfer students who have successfully completed at least two full-time semesters at a 2 year college (community, technical, tribal) and have a minimum college GPA of 2.50 qualify for a $2,000 per year award.
+New transfer students qualify for a $2,000 per year Transfer Award.
 The award is offered for up to 4 consecutive full-time years.
 Students must be in good academic standing and be enrolled full-time to retain the award.
 Receipt of athletic scholarships will reduce or may cancel this award.

 Phi Theta Kappa Scholarships